 "The Atlantis Fellowship gives the opportunity of a lifetime by providing a unique and immersive experience in the European culture while simultaneously amplifying one's passion for the medical field.
 I am very fortunate to have participated in this Fellowship as it significantly reinforced my interests in medicine and travel.
 Toledo, Spain was a beautiful city to live in for a week and I would be more than thrilled to one day go back and continue to explore the rest of Europe."

 - Humberto Salazar, University of Texas Rio Grande Valley '16

-"As someone who aspires both to be a physician and travel, AP gave me the most incredible five weeks of my life.
+"As someone who aspires both to be a physician and travel, Atlantis gave me the most incredible five weeks of my life.
 I was able to not only further solidify that my dream is to become a doctor, but I also began to think about the specialty I would like to pursue all while immersing myself in Spanish culture and learning about the Spanish healthcare system.
-I am beyond grateful for the opportunity that I had through AP."
+I am beyond grateful for the opportunity that I had through Atlantis."